Washington, Baltimore and Annapolis Electric Railway: Equipment

-Initial passenger equipment running from Baltimore-Washington to Annapolis was the "classic" 1900-1910 arch window all wood body truss rod frame interurban coach.
-In the 1920s when passenger business was good, the line purchased and operated steel two car articulated (attached body with a common center truck/boogie) coaches from Baltimore to Annapolis.
+Initially, passengers between Baltimore-Washington and Annapolis rode the "classic" 1900-1910 arch-window all-wood-body truss-rod-frame interurban coach.
+In the 1920s, when passenger business was good, the line purchased and operated steel two-car articulated (attached body with a common center truck/boogie) coaches on the Baltimore-Annapolis route.
 This equipment later went to the Milwaukee Electric Line in Wisconsin.

 Decline

-Around the time of the purchase of the ASL, the Defense Highway was built providing an alternative route into Annapolis.
+Around the time of the purchase of the ASL, the Defense Highway was built, providing an alternative route into Annapolis.
 As a result, gross receipts for the railroad began to decline.
 The railroad only survived because of a law exempting it from taxes.
 In January 1931, during the Great Depression, the extension of the law failed to pass by one vote and the line went into receivership.
-The line remained in operation for four more years and was eventually sold at auction in 1935.
-Evans Products Company of Detroit negotiated to buy the railroad in June 1935, but those negotiations failed and the railroad officially ceased operations on August 20, 1935.
-Scrap dealers eventually bought most of the rolling stock.
-Evans bought the Arlington and Fairfax railroad the next year.
+The line remained in operation for four more years and the Evans Products Company of Detroit negotiated to buy the railroad in June 1935, but those negotiations failed and the railroad officially ceased operations on August 20, 1935.

+The railroad was sold at auction in 1935 and the Main Line and South Shore Divisions was bought by WB&A Realty.
+They sold the rolling stock to scrap dealers.
 Over time, the rails were hauled away, though by the beginning of World War II some remained and at least one post-War home in the area used old rails in lieu of I-beams.
 The right of way within Washington, D.C., remained under the ownership of WRECo and then the old Capital Transit Company.
-At some point between 1951 and 1956, the tracks in D.C. were removed.

-The right of way of the North Shore Line and some equipment was bought by the Bondholders Protective Society, who then formed the Baltimore and Annapolis Railroad Company, which continued to operate rail passenger service between Baltimore and Annapolis until 1950 and freight service along with diesel passenger buses into the early 1970s to Brooklyn in South Baltimore, connecting with the #6 transit line for streetcars and buses of the old Baltimore Transit Company.
+In 1936, the Pennsylvania RR took over the spur to Bowie Race track and the short section of the WB&A from the Bowie Race Track junction south to the bridge over Horsepen Run.
+Most of the rest of the main line from the Patapsco River near Pumphrey Station to Washington, DC was sold to the Maryland State Roads Commission in 1941.
+By March 1946, the entire railroad had been liquidated, including the right-of-way; the Annapolis substation; the train terminals in Baltimore and Washington; the Naval Academy Junction shops and properties in South Baltimore.